ouspg/CompSec/Return_Instructions/Lab1Template/README.md

 **Admin section**

-The Admin account which we previously "unlocked", does not actually have much special priviledges.
-We can see a bit more information than other users.

-The panel for making the admin stuff is actually hidden.

-Sometimes JavaScript is showing something that you don't want to.
-For example this site has an admin page that is not linked from anywhere of the site.
-That pages endpoint is however visible in the JavaScript.
-Open the juice-shop-min.js with your browsers dev tools and access it.

-__Hint__ Javascripts name is visible in the html code.
-There is a pretty print option at the bottom of the page ( "{}" - symbol) Use search to find the administration panels endpoint.

 What is the url to access administration panel?
 You can find page even, when you are not logged in, but information is not showed.
 Why this still could be considered as risk?
 ```
 ```

-But anyway, could we control other users a bit?

 This site's access control is lacking and users can in some cases access into places where they should not be able to.
 One example is the user's basket.
 Find a way to access another users basket *and add some products into it*.